 Registration for an examination and retake examination

 In order to sit an exam you must register through the Student Portal no later than 12 days before the date of examination.
-Students who don't register in time will only be able to sit the exam.
+Students who don't register in time will not be able to sit the exam.
 The administration of all formal written examinations is conducted by anonymous methods.
 This is just one of the ways the university ensures that all students are treated equally and fairly.
 When registering, you will receive a code that you use instead of your name or civic registration number.

 Please note, the registration procedures can differ between the departments.